Below is a recent study guide for a Comprehensive Exam.

 Remember: This is a closed book exam.

-A pdf of the study guide is available for download here: COMP EXAM STUDY GUIDE – Fall 2019
+A downloadable PDF of the study guide is available here: COMP EXAM STUDY GUIDE – Fall 2019